autumnmilos/cat-dictionary/README.md

-Cat Dictionary App
+# Cat Dictionary App

-Overview
+## Overview

 The Cat Dictionary App is a web application that allows users to explore a collection of cat images, along with details about each cat's breed.
 Users can click on individual cat cards to view more information about a specific cat's breed profile.

-Usage
+## Usage

+1. **Navigate to the homepage:**

-Navigate to the homepage to see a grid of cat images.
+   - See a grid of cat images.

+2. **Explore Cat Breed Details:**

-Click on a cat card to view more details about the specific cat's breed.
+   - Click on a cat card to view detailed information about the specific cat's breed.

+3. **Navigate back to homepage:**
-Click the back button to navigate back to the homepage
+   - Use the back button or simply click on Cat Dictionary to easily navigate back to the homepage.

-Dependencies
+## Dependencies

-React
-React Router
-CSS (styled with professional and responsive design)
+The Cat Dictionary App relies on the following technologies:

+- **React**
+- **React Router**
+- **CSS**

+## Getting Started

+To get started with the Cat Dictionary App, follow these steps:

+1. Clone the repository.
+2. Install dependencies using `npm install`.
+3. Run the app with `npm start`.